South Sudan, Republic of

 • Registration Certificate.
 (NGOs only)

 • Complete the Request for Non-Diplomatic Exemptions from Taxes on Imports application form as per the instructions.
-This form can be obtained from the Exemptions unit of the South Sudan Customs Services in Juba, Nimule or Kayya.
+This form can be obtained from the Exemptions unit of the South Sudan Customs Services in Juba, Nimule or Kaya.

-• Attach the required documentation
+• Attach the required documentation.

-As stated above, and where applicable;
+As stated above, and where applicable,

 • UN ONLY:

-• Submit to the Ministry of Foreign Affairs & International Cooperation’s (MoFAIC), Privileges and Immunities Unit.
+• Submit to the Ministry of Foreign Affairs & International Cooperation’s (MoFAIC) Privileges and Immunities Unit.

 • Submit an additional copy of the applying organisation cover letter.